xplshn/dbin/README.md

 - https://github.com/Azathothas/Toolpacks [https://bin.ajam.dev] [https://bin.ajam.dev/*/Baseutils/]
 >Hmm, can I add my own repos?

 Yes!
 Absolutely.
-The repo's URL's are declared in main.go, simply add another one if your repo is hosted at Github or your endpoint follows the same JSON format that Github's endpoint provides.
-You can also provide a repo URL in the same format that the [Toolpacks](https://github.com/Azathothas/Toolpacks) repo uses.
+The repo's URL's are declared in main.go.
+Its simply a matter of providing a repo URL in the same format that the [Toolpacks](https://github.com/Azathothas/Toolpacks) repo uses.
+You may skip the metadata part if you're only interested in the `install/add` functionality.

 >Good to hear, now...
 What about the so-called MetadataURLs?

-MetadataURLs provide info about the binaries, which is used to `search` and `update` binaries, also for the functionality of `info` in both of its use-cases (showing the binaries which were installed to $DBIN_INSTALL_DIR from the [Toolpacks](https://github.com/Azathothas/Toolpacks) repo) and showing a binary's description, size, etc.
+MetadataURLs provide info about the binaries, which is used to `search` and `update` binaries, also for the functionality of `info` in both of its use-cases (showing the binaries which were installed to $DBIN_INSTALL_DIR from the [Toolpacks](https://github.com/Azathothas/Toolpacks) repo) and showing a binary's description, size, etc. You can take a look at [`modMetadata`'s](misc/cmd/modMetadata/main.go) `Item` struct if you want to make a custom repo which's binaries appear in `search`, are compatible with the `update` functionality and also work with `info`.

 ### Libraries
 I am using these two libraries for `dbin`: